"The important thing is not to stop questioning. Curiosity has its own reason for existing"

-My goal is to translate solid science into real-life solutions.
+My passion is to translate solid science into real-life solutions.

-I am a student at the joint Biotechnology Ph.D./MBA program at the Hebrew University of Jerusalem.
-My PhD research, under the supervision of Dr. Eddie Cytryn (the Soil, Water and Environmental Science Institute, ARO) and Prof. Eduard Jurkevitz (HUJI, Hebrew University of Jerusalem), focuses on identifying novel antimicrobials-producing gene clusters in the root microbiome, using cutting-edge molecular biology and computational tools and pipelines.
+I am a Biotechnology Ph.D. student at the Hebrew University of Jerusalem and ARO (Israel).
+My Ph.D. focuses on identifying novel antimicrobials-producing gene clusters in the root microbiome, using cutting-edge molecular biology, data sciences, and computational tools.

 May 2020 (Soil Biology and Biochemistry)

 March 2019 (J. Systematics and Evolution)